Azure/azure-powershell/src/Resources/Resources/help/New-AzADGroup.md

 ### Example 1 - Create a new AD group

 ```
-PS C:\> New-AzADGroup -DisplayName "MyGroupDisplayName" -MailNickname "MyGroupNick"
+PS C:\> New-AzADGroup -DisplayName "MyGroupDisplayName" -MailNickname "myemail@domain.com"
 ```

-Creates a new AD group with the name "MyGroupDisplayName" and the mail nickname "MyGroupNick".
+Creates a new AD group with the name "MyGroupDisplayName" and the mail nickname "myemail@domain.com".

 ## PARAMETERS